thm2kor/Udacity-CarND-Traffic-Sign-Classifier/README.md

 **Layer 5: Fully Connected (Logits).** This final layer returns the un-normalized predictions (logits) of the model, with a **output of 43**, each representing the logit values for a particular class.

 #### Output
-The model return the logits from the layer 5.
+The model returns the logits from the layer 5.
 A `softmax` function should be run on this value to map the result between 0 to 1.
 This will be discussed later.

 #### Parameter Summary
 The table below summarizes the parameters of the model: